 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-Number and % of reported complaints that were addressed by State Medicaid staff within the required 14 day timeframe.
-N: Number of reported complaints addressed within 14 days D: Total number of complaints.
+100% of reported complaints will be addressed by State Medicaid staff within the required 14 day timeframe.